 However, you should not convert all of these figures using the same exchange rate.
 Instead, use the exchange rate in effect the day the transaction occurred for each amount.

-For example, when converting the ACB, use the exchange rate on the day you acquired the property.
+When converting the ACB, use the exchange rate on the day you acquired the property.
 Similarly, when converting the proceeds of the disposition, use the exchange rate from the day you disposed of the asset.